iteratus/werewolf-client/README.md

 ## How to start

-After installing all dependencies with executing `yarn`,
+After installing all dependencies with executing `yarn` (or the equivalent npm command),

 use `yarn backend:start` to start the nodejs server which handles all socket connections and the gameplay.